Ellis Mee: Scarlets

 He signed for Welsh United Rugby Championship side Scarlets in May 2024 after being scouted for Scarlets recruitment by James Davies.

 Mee made his first appearance for the Scarlets on 31 August 2024 in a preseason friendly against the Carmarthen Quins.
 His competitive debut came on 21 September 2024 in the opening round of the 2024–25 United Rugby Championship, against Benetton.
 Mee scored his first try for the Scarlets on 21 December 2024, against the Ospreys and scored his second in the following fixture against the Dragons.

 Mee also featured for Super Rygbi Cymru side Llandovery RFC.

 In his first season with the Scarlets, Mee earned another award: coaches’ breakthrough player of the season.

+Mee secured victory for the Scarlets over Ulster on 24 January 2026, scoring the match-winning try in the 83rd minute.

 International career

 Wales

 In January 2025, he was called-up by the Wales national rugby union team for the 2025 Six Nations Championship.
 Mee was named to start against Ireland in the third round of the tournament, completing a back three featuring Scarlets teammates Blair Murray and Tom Rogers.
 During the match, Mee had a potential try ruled out by the referee.
+Mee was not selected for the 2025 Wales rugby union tour of Japan.
+Despite not being selected in the initial squad for the 2025 end-of-year rugby union internationals, Mee was called up for the final fixture against South Africa.

+Mee was named in the squad for the 2026 Six Nations by Steve Tandy.